-(Number of policies) Measurement December 31, 2011 Additions Maturities/ terminations December 31, 2012 Derivatives not designated as hedges GMWB embedded derivatives Policies 47,714 (2,687) 45,027 Fixed index annuity embedded derivatives Policies 433 1,610 (30) 2,013
+December 31, Maturities/ December 31, (Number of policies) Measurement 2011 Additions terminations 2012 Derivatives not designated as hedges GMWB embedded derivatives Policies 47,714 (2,687) 45,027 Fixed index annuity embedded derivatives Policies 433 1,610 (30) 2,013

-The decrease in the notional value of derivatives was primarily attributable to a \$2.3 billion notional decrease in qualified interest rate swaps related to our interest rate hedging strategy associated with our long-term care insurance products, a \$1.2 billion notional decrease in the financial futures associated with our institutional products, a \$1.2 billion notional decrease in the financial futures associated with our institutional products, a \$1.2 billion notional decrease in the financial futures associated with our institutional products, a \$1.2 billion notional decrease in the financial futures associated with our institutional products, a \$1.2 billion notional decrease in the reinsurance embedded derivative.
+The decrease in the notional value of derivatives was primarily attributable to a \$2.3 billion notional decrease in qualified interest rate swaps related to our interest rate hedging strategy associated with our long-term care insurance products, a \$1.2 billion notional decrease in the financial futures associated with our institutional products, a \$1.2 billion notional decrease in interest rate swaps and a \$0.7 billion notional decrease in derivatives used to hedge foreign currency and equity market risk.
+In addition, there was a \$0.3 billion notional decrease due to the termination of the reinsurance embedded derivative.
 These decreases were partially offset by a \$0.4 billion notional increase in the non-qualifying hedges associated with our variable annuity products.